sockshere/sockshere/README.md

 *__big emphasis that you'd look at my pronouns . cc please !__*

-*This profile will experience shifts of pronouns, pfp & image depending on which kin of mine I'm feeling the closest to at a set time.*
+*This profile will experience shifts of pronouns, pfp & image.*

 #### _Neopronouns𓂃🖌️
 ➤ thing/thing/things/things/thingself